 You want your mixture to resemble small crumbs when you are done.
 It can take 5 minutes of using the pastry blender to achieve this.

-- Mr. Fearless Dining's family Gluten Free German Apple Cake recipe made also to be refined sugar free.
+- Mr. Fearless Dining's family Gluten Free German Apple Cake recipe is also made to be refined sugar-free.

 - This Gluten Free Devils Food Cake is for my chocolate cake fans.